artuross/rcwz.pl/content/2023-07-21-manage-go-tools-with-go.md

    !!
 To dismiss this warning, set PSCALE_DISABLE_DEV_WARNING=true
    ```

-3. Doesn't work with non-Go binaries.
+3. Doesn't work with non-Go binaries

    Sometimes, you just need to have a tool that is not build with Go.
 For example, when using gRPC, [`protoc-gen-go`](https://github.com/golang/protobuf) is used which can be versioned with this method, however, its dependency, [`protoc`](https://grpc.io/docs/protoc-installation/) cannot, as it's not a Go program.

    Unfortunately, it means that for some repositories, you'd still need to maintain an alternative way to version binaries.
 Depending on the use case, it may still be worth it.

-4. You need to configure your editor to use it.
+4. You need to configure your editor to use it

    By default, most editors will not run `go run ...` for you so it requires a bit of configuration.
 The good news, is that once it's done, it will work for any repository that uses this pattern.
 For most tools, it's not required anyway.